shellbro/clojure-snippets/README.md

 # clojure-snippets

-This is my Clojure playground and cheatsheet containing variety of code examples, language idioms, utility functions and recipies that I find worth of writing down somewhere.
+This is my Clojure playground and cheatsheet containing variety of code examples, language idioms, utility functions and recipes that I find worth of writing down somewhere.

 ## Installation